albers/azure-quarkus-native-demo/servicebus-workload-id/README.md

 ## Native image

-A container image with a native application is created with
+Due to the support provided by the Quarkus Azure Services, this application can be built as a native image and packaged in a container with

 ```shell
 ./mvnw clean package -Dnative -Dquarkus.container-image.build